palden518/DBS101.github.io/_posts/2024-02-11-SetupPersonalWebsite.md

 This component contributes 10% towards the overall grade.

+## What you are expected to write in your blogs

+1. Key takeways from the unit
+2. What you learned and why it matters
+3. Personal Growth and Reflection

+### Note: Please not that the above are not section headings for your blog, they are just content that need to be included in your blog discussions.

 ## Recommended Blog Site Template
 While students have the flexibility to choose any blog site, we recommend utilizing the following blog starter repository for ease of setup: